Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 Soil Tips & Tricks

-If you decide to mix your own organic soil, it should already be properly balanced, so no additional amendments are necessary.
-However, perfecting your mix may take some time and experimentation, as finding the right formula can be tricky.
+If you choose to mix your own organic soil, it should already be balanced and require no additional amendments.
+However, achieving the perfect mix often takes time and experimentation, as dialing in the right formula can be challenging.

-For potting soil, a common trick is to mix it with perlite at an 80/20 ratio.
-This helps reduce soil density, giving your plant roots plenty of space to grow.
-While this mix may require more frequent watering, it helps the roots expand and thrive.
+For those using potting soil, a useful trick is to combine it with perlite at an 80/20 ratio.
+This helps reduce soil density, allowing plant roots more room to grow and expand.
+While this mix does require more frequent watering, it encourages healthier, stronger root development.

 Container Options